Nmartin19/Nacho_Portfolio/README.md

-Q5.-- What trends are observed in new cases and deaths from January 2020 to April 2021, and how do they align with the vaccine rollout timeline?
+Q5.-- What trends emerged in new cases and new deaths during the vaccination period (December 2020 - April 2021)?

 QUERY: Lines 177 - 215